-3. Distribution
+3 Distribution

-This policy is available on The Athelstan Trust's website and in hard copy from each School office.
+This policy is available on the Trust website (a link of which is on each individual school's website) and is available in hard copy from the central Trust office or the individual school office.

-4. Definitions
+4 Definitions

 Personal data - Any combination of data items which could identify a living person and provide specific information about them, their families or circumstances.
 The term covers both facts and opinions about an individual.
-The Trust's schools may process a wide range of personal data of staff (including trustees, governors and volunteers) students, their parents or carers as part of its operation.
+The Trust and/or School may process a wide range of personal data of staff (including governors and volunteers), pupils and their parents or guardians as part of its operation.